hayesgm/hyperbuffs/README.md

-# HyperBuffs
+# Hyperbuffs

-HyperBuffs is an Elixir library which strongly connects Phoenix to Protobuf definitions.
+Hyperbuffs is an Elixir library which strongly connects Phoenix to Protobuf definitions.
 Based on content negotiation from incoming requests, your controllers will seamlessly accept and respond in either JSON or Protobuf (you can even accept one and return another).
 The goal is that your controller definitions are strongly typed and you give clients the option of how the data is encoded.

-To use HyperBuffs, you will define your services with a desired RPC schema and connect those to your routes.
+To use Hyperbuffs, you will define your services with a desired RPC schema and connect those to your routes.

 ```protobuf
 service ExampleService {